 This is a program that heats up the oven to around 500°C, which has the effect of incinerating burnt-on cooking grime.
 You are then left with the straightforward job of wiping off the ash that's left behind.

-As pyrolytic cleaning hasn't been mainstream for long, the symbols used by manufacturers aren't consistent, but examples include a capital P, or a series of dots or diamond shapes that increase in size.
+The symbols used by manufacturers for pyrolytic cleaning aren't consistent, but examples include a capital P, or a series of dots or diamond shapes that increase in size.

 This does what it says on the tin.
 Set the alarm for your chosen time and you'll be alerted by buzzing or beeping when it’s time to check if your food is cooked.

-A minute minder will turn off the oven automatically after a certain amount of time has passed.
+A minute minder will turn off the oven automatically.
 Just turn on the oven, put your food in and set the time you want it to cook for.
 The minute minder will switch the oven off once the time is up and also give an audible beep or buzz.

 These are more commonly found on hobs, but you do sometimes get a child-lock option on ovens, too.
 They generally work by pressing and holding a touch control for a few seconds to activate or deactivate the child lock.
 When the child lock is on, the oven will not respond to buttons being pressed or dials being turned.